-A Washington D.C. lease agreement is a binding document between a landlord and a tenant, written in accordance with the state’s landlord-tenant laws.
-The landlord agrees to rent all (or a portion of) their property to a tenant for a fee, and the tenant agrees to the lease agreement’s terms and conditions.
+A Washington D.C. lease agreement is a binding document between a landlord and a tenant for renting property, written in accordance with the state’s landlord-tenant laws.
+The landlord agrees to rent all (or a portion of) their rental unit to a tenant for a fee, and the tenant agrees to the terms and conditions established in the contract.

 Month-to-Month Rental Agreement